filippofinke/php-mvc/README.md

 <?php
 namespace Controllers;

-// To use Application::redirect(...)
+// In order to use Application::redirect(...)
 use Libs\Application as Application;
-// To use ViewLoader::load(...)
+// In order to use ViewLoader::load(...)
 use Libs\ViewLoader as ViewLoader;

 class EmptyController